anazarkin1/pubcal/deliverables/product.md

   * Occupation: Student
   * Status: Single
   * Bio: A big NHL fan, who follows Maple Leafs team.
-  * Goals: An easy way to monitor all the games by Maple Leafs inside her own Google Calendar.
-Doesn't want to manually update her NHL calendar if some changes in the game schedule occur or get cancelled.
+  * Goals: An easy way to monitor schedules of all the games by Maple Leafs inside her own Google Calendar.
+She doesn't want to manually update her NHL calendar if some changes in the game schedule occur such as a certain game being cancelled or moved to another date.

 ## Why users should choose our product
 In our modern society, people often forget or don’t know what events are happening simply